 LAMPS PLUS Blog Policies

-Today, I am really excited to interview our very own Style Illuminated blogger Lesley Myrick.
-She is an incredible interior designer and collage artist and I have had the pleasure of getting to know her in the office over the last few months.
+Today, I am really excited to interview interior designer, Lesley Myrick.
+Lesley is also an incredible collage artist and I have had the pleasure of getting to know her in the office over the last few months.
 Lesley's collage art is so inspirational that I wanted to ask her a few questions about incorporating personal art in your home.

 LAMPS PLUS: When did you know you wanted to be an interior designer/graphic artist?